Then Came Bronson backdrop

 S1:E25

-In this family story, Bronson helps uncle Herman and cousin Carl repair and restore an old fishing boat.
+Bronson helps uncle Herman and cousin Carl repair and restore an old fishing boat.
 Carl is passionate about restoring the boat because it reminds him of his late mother.
-On the other hand, Uncle Herman would prefer to sell the boat.
-When Beth, Herman's fiancée, demands that Herman choose between the boat or her, it forces Herman to make a vital decision.
+On the other hand, Herman would prefer to sell it.
+When Beth, Herman's fiancée, demands that he choose between the boat or her, Herman has to make a vital decision.

 Season 1 Ratings Summary

 "The Runner" is the best rated episode of "Then Came Bronson" season 1.
 It scored 8.8/10 based on 29 votes.
-Directed by Marvin J. Chomsky and written by Unknown, it aired on 9/17/1969.
+Directed by Marvin J. Chomsky and written by Lionel E. Siegel, it aired on 9/17/1969.
 This episode is rated 0.5 points higher than the second-best, "The Old Motorcycle Fiasco".